gebhartn/save-graphql/README.md

 In order to use Prisma 2, the only prerequisite is a database connection URL which can be hosted locally or deployed to a hosting service.
 This example is using PostgreSQL but can be configured just as easily to work with SQLite 3 in a development environment.

-This new approach to interfacing with your persistence layer simplified the start-up time for new teams looking to tackle GraphQL and supports [SDL first][1] (which is the example here) and [code first][2] approaches depending on the desires of your team.
+This new approach to interfacing with your persistence layer simplified the start-up time for new teams looking to tackle GraphQL and supports SDL first (which is the example here) and [code first][2] approaches depending on the desires of your team.

-#### Getting Started
+### Getting Started

 This repository assumes that you have an active database connection to a postgresql database and also has some opinions about the username, password, and database name that the connection uses.
 All of these values are configured inside of *two* environment variables.
-One, located in the [prisma](/prisma) directory, has your connection info.
+One, located in the [prisma](/prisma/.env) directory, has your connection info.
 [Another](.env) has environment variables for the cleanup script.

 All of these are included in the repository and need to be added to the .gitignore if you want to use this as a starting point, but let's get started.